 Knowledge of English is essential for all international students studying at OsloMet and students nominated on bilateral agreements who are not native speakers of English must document their proficiency in English.

 Test for Erasmus students

 The level of English competency required is defined in the agreement between OsloMet and your home institution, as well as in your Learning Agreement.
-If the test score is below the required level you might need to take an online course module to reach the necessary proficiency level.
+Please contact the Erasmus coordinator or the international office at your home institution to learn how to test this through Online Language Support for Erasmus+.

 No additional documentation is needed to prove your English proficiency.

 Who are exempt from documenting English Proficiency?

 No proof of English proficiency is necessary for exchange students from the following countries:

 - All Nordic countries

 - Great Britain